Glacerr/AI-FishBot/README.md

 3. Extract the zip file.
 Keep all files in the same directory.
 4. Edit the AI-Fishbot.ps1 file and change the settings at the top to how you want to use the bot.
 5. Optional: Install the Companion Weakaura or set up the Raspberry Pi Pico if using those.
 (Recommended)
+6. Set in-game keybinds for fishing, Interact With Target,
-6. Double-click the AI-Fishbot shortcut file to start the app.
+8. Double-click the AI-Fishbot shortcut file to start the app.

 ## Weakaura Setup:
 Install the companion Weakaura from [https://wago.io/ajvyuK3Io](https://wago.io/ajvyuK3Io) or copy/paste the import string below: